Parici75/latentspace-explorer/docs/source/workflow.md

 5. **Export** the data :
     The `Export` section let you export:
     - The matrix of reconstructed data as a CSV file
-    - A pickled :class:`~lse.libs.backend.AppBackend` object exposing the data, processing and plotting methods to be used offline.
+    - A pickled {class}`~lse.libs.backend.AppBackend` object exposing the data, processing and plotting methods to be used offline.